-Generally, to claim the Indiana NOL deduction, you must apply the same carryback/carryover treatment as used for federal purposes under IRC Section 172(b).
-However, the carryback period for an NOL under IRC Section 172(b)(1)(H) is limited to two years (instead of the federally allowed carryback period of more than two years but fewer than six years).
+Generally, to claim the Indiana NOL deduction, you must apply the same carryover treatment as used for federal purposes under IRC Section 172(b).
+Note: Effective January 1, 2012, the net operating loss carryback for corporations is eliminated per IC 6-3-2-2.6.

-For loss years beginning before August 6, 1997, the NOL deduction remaining after a three-year carryback (if not timely waived) can be carried forward to the 15 tax years following the loss year.
+For loss years beginning before August 6, 1997, the NOL deduction remaining can be carried forward to the 15 tax years following the loss year.
 (See Part II instructions.)
 Certain losses can be carried up to 20 years, following federal provisions.

-Effective for tax years beginning after August 5, 1997,

-excluding tax years ending in 2001 or 2002, federal legislation generally decreased the NOL carryback period from 3 to 2 tax years.
-The carryforward period increased from 15 to 20 years.
-For tax years ending in 2001 and 2002, the carryback period is extended to 5 years unless an election to carry back was waived.
+Effective for tax years beginning after August 5, 1997, excluding tax years ending in 2001 or 2002, federal legislation generally increased the carryforward period 20 years.